cerebris/jsonapi-resources/README.md

 While designed primarily to use Rails, it is possible to use JR with data not backed by ActiveRecord.

-## Status

-The JSON API specification is close to a [1.0rc1 release](https://github.com/json-api/json-api/pull/237) but is still in flux.
-JR follows many aspects of the spec but is not yet a complete implementation.

 ## Demo App

 We have a simple demo app, called [Peeps](https://github.com/cerebris/peeps), available to show how JR is used.